 If both users have a Zelle account, this is definitely a much faster option.
 Transfers are instant, no matter the amount of money you may be sending.
 Zelle is also a free initiative started by several major US consumer banks.
 However, if the other person doesn’t have Zelle, the transfer may take longer.

 Venmo transfers usually take one to three business days unless you’re willing to pay an additional fee for an instant transfer.
 The only problem could be if you want to send money to someone on a Friday.
 The recipient may have to wait up to four days if Monday is a bank holiday.

 One of the best things about Zelle is that it’s free.
 As said, the banks that own Zelle designed it as a free service for fund transfers among friends, local businesses, and trusted people.
 However, you may want to check with your bank or credit union if they charge a fee on their end.

 On the other hand, Venmo standard transfers are free, but they work like the old ACH transfer or online check deposit, which may take longer.
 Like instant ACH transfers arranged in our online banking, Venmo instant transfers have a fee, in this case, 1%.

-The Venmo app uses encryption to keep your data safe and also allows you to add an additional PIN.
-Needless to say, account monitoring and notifications come standard with these services.
+The Venmo app uses encryption to keep your data safe and also allows you to add a PIN.
+Account monitoring and notifications also come standard with these services.